After You Register

 A UW NetID gives you access to a variety of online services at UW.
 UWHS students mainly use their NetID to view their final UW grades or order transcripts through MyUW or to access the UW Libraries system.
-For UWHS students, creating a UW NetID is optional.
+Creating a UW NetID is highly recommended for access to your UW grade and transcript, as well as resources such as the UW library.
 Once established, a student's UW NetID is permanent.

 To create a UW NetID or retrieve a previously established one, visit the Get Your UW NetID page, and have your UW Student ID number and PAC handy.
 If you misplaced your Student number or PAC, contact Registration Services at (206) 543-2310 or firstname.lastname@example.org to request that the information be re-sent.

 Students registered for UW credit can obtain a Husky Card, which is the official identification card for members of the UW community.
 A Husky Card can be obtained by visiting the Husky Card Account & ID Center, located on the ground floor of the Odegaard Undergraduate Library.
 Students will need to provide their UW Student ID Number and photo identification (high school photo IDs are not accepted).